apmiller108/pioneer_ddj400_mixxx_mapping/README.md

 ## Notes

-- Long pressing of BEATSYNC will still enable sync for the active deck; however, it will not turn on the BEATSYNC light.
+- Long pressing of `BEATSYNC` will still enable `sync` for the active deck; however, it will not turn on the `BEATSYNC` light.
 When the `BEATSYNC` light is on, that indicates the alternate deck is being controlled (ie, decks 3 and 4).
 - Secondary pad modes (keyboard, pad FX1, pad FX2, and key shift ) are still not implemented with this.
-These would be activated by the pad mode button +SHIFT.
+These would normally be activated by the pad mode button +SHIFT.
+Doing so will make the button begin flashing, but will not do anything.
+- `pfl +SHIFT` (channel cue +SHIFT) is mapped to two things: 1) toggle `quantize` and 2) `bpm_tap`.
+This was part of the existing mapping and seems fine. `bpm_tap` appears to take at least 3 taps over a short time in order to take affect so it's unlikely to be activated when just toggleing the `quantize`.

 ## Resources